Joe Duplantier

-Joseph Andrew Duplantier (born 19 October 1976) is a French-American musician, best known as the rhythm guitarist, vocalist, and lyricist of heavy metal band Gojira.
+Joseph Andrew Duplantier (born 19 October 1976) is a French musician, best known as the vocalist, guitarist, and lyricist of heavy metal band Gojira.
 He is also a record producer and environmental activist.

 Duplantier was born in Paris and grew up in Ondres.
 He was raised in an environment where music and arts held a prominent place.
-He learned to play the guitar at the age of fourteen and formed his first band in high school.
+He learned to play the guitar at fourteen and formed his first band in high school.
 He studied art and began working as a graphic designer before co-founding the death metal band Godzilla with his younger brother Mario in 1996.
-He was also a member of the band Empalot along with his brother.
+He was also a founding member, along with his brother, of the band Empalot.
 Godzilla changed its name to Gojira, which rose from obscurity to international prominence.
 He is also the former bassist of Cavalera Conspiracy, to which Gloria and Max Cavalera invited him.

 Duplantier possesses United States nationality by parentage, which led him to settle in New York City in 2011.
-He is a recording studio owner in Ridgewood, Queens, called Silver Cord Studio.
+He owns a recording studio called Silver Cord Studio in Ridgewood, Queens.
 Throughout his career, he affirmed his concern for nature and animals.
 He is engaged in thinking about ecological problems and environmental protection, reflected in his lyrics.
 Duplantier also expressed his support for indigenous peoples in Brazil through fundraising efforts.

 Early life

 Duplantier was born on 19 October 1976 in Paris.
 His mother, Patricia (née Rosa; 6 October 1950 – 5 July 2015), was American.
 She was born in Madison, Wisconsin, and grew up in Los Angeles.
-His father, Dominique Duplantier, born in 1945 in Bordeaux, is a French painter and architectural drafter, a former student in history at the Faculté des Lettres and engraving at the Beaux-Arts de Paris.
+His father, Dominique Duplantier, born in 1945 in Bordeaux, is a French painter and architectural drafter, a former student in history at the Faculté des Lettres (Faculty of Letters) and engraving at the Beaux-Arts de Paris.
 Due to this, Joe Duplantier (and his brother) has dual nationality of France and the United States.
-He is franco-américain (French-American) based primarily on the principle of jus sanguinis (right of blood), applied through attribution à la naissance (attribution at birth), because born outside the US but obtained its nationality as he fulfilled the condition stipulating that "at least one of his parents is American".
+He is franco-américain (French-American).